xiangwyao/AlgorithmPractice_Java/README.md

 # AlgorithmPractice_Java

-One Paragraph of project description goes here
+This project repository will be a self learning media to help me consolidate my skills of Algorithm analysis and design.

 ## Getting Started

+Serveral topics will be included in this repository:
+###
+### Dynamic Programming
+###
+### Graph Theory

 Unit testing will be added accordingly.

 ```
 Try to consider the boundary conditions as well as the general cases.
 ```
-This project repository will be a self learning media to help me consolidate my skills of

 ## Running the tests